tensorFan/tensorFan.github.io/_posts/2021-05-28-subtlety-of-conservative-projection.md

 title:  "Subtlety of projection in conservative FEM"
 date:   2021-05-28
 ---
-I was recently enlightened to the subtlety of projection by my friend Wietse (who has agreed to being associated to this first blog post of mine.)
+I was recently exposed to the subtlety of projection by my friend Wietse (who has agreed to being associated to this first blog post of mine.)
 <sup>1</sup>
 Projections are ubiquitous in mathematics and they come in different guises.
 In this post I want to highlight a very important and subtle distinction between projections and interpolations in the FEM.
 I have the suspicion that this is one of those topics that is obvious to the initiated, but mysterious to the student.
 So it is of value to discuss these subtleties.